 Now my friends know not to engage me in a conversation about zombies, lest they lose an entire afternoon discussing our strategy for the first 2 hours of a zombie outbreak.
 However, my friends know my love for the genre, and can’t stop themselves from asking how I live without cable during seasons of “The Walking Dead.”

-The Season 8 mid-season premiere of the Walking Dead will be on Sunday, February 25, 2018 at 9 pm EST. I for one can’t wait to see Ricks war with Negan kick into overdrive.
+The Season 9 premiere of the Walking Dead will be on Sunday, February 10th at 9 pm ET.
+Communities are being rebuilt in the “walker” apocalypse and a new threat surfaces after the longest time of peace since Rick awoke in that hospital bed so many years ago.
 Below are the channels and services where you can watch The Walking Dead.

 The Walking Dead is on AMC at 9 pm EST on Sundays.
-Also, note that AMC has aired the First Episode live on AMC.com for the past few Seasons without needing a pay TV provider login.
+Also, the midseason premiere is currently available for AMC Premiere subscribers..
 If you do not have cable or satellite TV, you can watch the rest of this season of The Walking Dead online using the sources listed below.

 The Walking Dead on Sling TV